cardsurf/download-and-upload-speed/README.md

   * Invokes a command when the data limit exceeded
 * Customizable
   * Two GUI types
+  * Show average speed per second or amount of data transferred
+  * Display values as multiples of bytes or bits
   * Enable or disable a hover popup
   * Customize a command used to list current Internet connections